CHSS Advice Line

 Ask your physiotherapist or other health professional for what exercises you might find helpful.
 You can also find more detail about these exercises on www.mylungsmylife.org, or by looking at our booklet on Breathlessness.

-You can still be active, including physical exercise, while dealing with breathlessness.
+You can still be active and do physical exercise, while dealing with breathlessness.
 However, you might need to change what exercise you do, or build in more rest breaks.
-It can help to take things slower – avoid high-impact exercise that makes you breathless, and consider whether you can shift towards lower-impact exercise.
-Some examples for this might be: walking, gentle stretches, pilates or yoga, or careful swimming.
+It can help to take things slow – avoid high-impact exercise that makes you breathless, and consider whether you can shift towards lower-impact exercises like: walking, gentle stretches, pilates or yoga, or careful swimming.

 Often, you may find that you have triggers.
 These are things that happen around you which make breathlessness more likely.
 For example: pollen, pollution, certain weather conditions, or smoke.
 By doing your best to avoid these situations, you may find your breathlessness affects your life less.
 You can check air quality – a common trigger for breathlessness – by texting WEATHER to 66777 to receive a free “Air Quality and Weather” text message from our Advice Line.